supercollider/rfcs/rfcs/0010-replace-oppressive-terminology.md

 - Use the neuter “they” as the singular pronoun and
 - Reflect on our use of metaphors generally.

-These changes should be made across all SuperCollider repositories and documentation.
+These changes should be made across all SuperCollider organization (github.com/supercollider) repositories and documentation.

+These changes do not impact repositorities in the supercollider-quarks organization.
+If or when such changes are to be made, they will be addressed by a new RFC.

 ## Impact